chainstacklabs/arweave-ds-app-react/Article.md

     }
 ```

 Notice that we're also saving the owner using the `msg.sender` variable and that we're also including it in the `buyers` array.
-We're doing this to make sure an author does not have to buy his own songs and to simplify things for our front end 😉
+We're doing this to make sure an author does not have to buy his/her own songs and to simplify things for our frontend 😉

 To buy a song, we'd need a payable function that receives the amount of MATIC and the song id that the user wants to buy.
 We also need to do a few checks, like making sure the song id provided exists, that the buyer is not the author of the song, and that the user has not bought the song already.
-For that, we can create the following modifiers:
+For that, I created the following modifiers:

 ```js
     // check if song id exists